 - We mustn’t depend on what worked in the past.
 Just because it was right to strike the rock the first time doesn’t mean it’s the right way to do it the next time.
 God is always doing something new or in new ways (Isaiah 43:18-19).
 He doesn’t always do things the same way.

 - The Rock in the wilderness was Christ.
-Paul said, “For they drank of that spiritual Rock that followed them, and that Rock was Christ” (1 Corinthians 10:4 NKJV).
+Paul said, “For they drank of that spiritual Rock that followed them, and that Rock was Christ” (1 Corinthians 10:4).

 - Anger is seldom beneficial and usually has consequences.
-“For the wrath of man works not the righteousness of God” (James 1:20 KJV).
-We are to “Be angry, and sin not” (Ephesians 4:26 KJV).
-The Bible says, “A fool always loses his temper, But a wise man holds it back” (Proverbs 29:11 NASB).
+“For the wrath of man works not the righteousness of God” (James 1:20).
+We are to “Be angry, and sin not” (Ephesians 4:26).
+The Bible says, “A fool always loses his temper, But a wise man holds it back” (Proverbs 29:11).

-- There is a price tag to sin.
-“Do not be deceived, God is not mocked; for whatever a man sows, that he will also reap” (Galatians 6:6 NKJV).
+- There is a price for sin.
+“Do not be deceived, God is not mocked; for whatever a man sows, that he will also reap” (Galatians 6:6).

-- Speech is powerful for those who are in Christ.
+- Speech is powerful.
 Let’s take note of a few things concerning our speech.

 - Our speech is the means of our justification or condemnation.
 “Every idle word men may speak, they will give account of it in the day of judgment.
-For by your words you will be justified, and by your words you will be condemned” (Matthew 12:36-37 NKJV).
+For by your words you will be justified, and by your words you will be condemned” (Matthew 12:36-37).

 - We must confess Christ once we have believed in Him (Romans 10:8-10; Matthew 10:32-33).

 - We must simply speak for our spiritual language to be manifest (John 7:37-39; Acts 2:4).

 - What we say can bring fulfillment to life (Proverbs 18:20).

 - Life and death are in the power of our tongue (Proverbs 18:21).